 14. How can the exporter demonstrate conclusively that one of the exemptions or derogations applies to its situation?
-Last update: 16 March 2022

 It is for the competent authority to determine the necessary documentation that might be useful to assess and verify that the conditions for exemptions or derogations are met.
 This documentation may include contracts, intergovernmental agreements, and declarations from the exporter (self-declaration).